Munich or Berlin: Which German City to Visit?

 Berlin

-As a capital city, it oozes cool, with an abundance of trendy nightclubs, music venues and concerts letting performers take to the stage each and every day.
+As a capital city, Berlin oozes cool, with an abundance of trendy nightclubs, music venues and concerts letting performers take to the stage each and every day.
 The city is also teeming with delicious restaurants that serve global cuisine (fussy eaters welcome).

 Accessibility